galvao/resume/en-US/README.md

 ### Informa Brasil
 #### Programmer - 05/24/2002 - 09/17/2003

-• onversion, through analysis of concepts and inner workings, of a web based system developen with ASP/MS SQL Server to PHP/Oracle/PostgreSQL;
+• Conversion, through analysis of concepts and inner workings, of a web based system developen with ASP/MS SQL Server to PHP/Oracle/PostgreSQL;

 • Web development for the company's flagship product, including an automatic parsing routine for texts, using relationships with two relational databases adding up to millions of records.